Dynamic Bayesian network of dermatologic and mental conditions, Scientific Reports (2024)

 3. We learn the regression coefficients for each node in each network from the training set.

-5. For each symptom, we regress the observed values on the predicted values and we measure the proportion of explained variance.
+5. For each symptom, we regress the observed values on the predicted values, and measure the proportion of explained variance.

 6. We average the proportions of explained variance in all symptoms to compute a summary measure of the overall predictive accuracy of the dynamic Bayesian network.

-Furthermore, the proportion of variance explained in the validation set remains stable for all w between 1 and and 64: it decreases by only 0.01 even though the nuber of arcs in the graph decreases from 108 to 21.
+Furthermore, the proportion of variance explained in the validation set remains stable for all w between 1 and 64: it decreases by only 0.01 even though the number of arcs in the graph decreases from 109 to 21.
 The proportion of the variance in the training set, which measures the goodness of fit (as opposed to predictive accuracy), starts to fall sharply after w = 32.
-This suggests that w \in [16, 32] produce dynamic Bayesian networks that have a good balance between sparsity, goodness of fit and predictive accuracy.
+This suggests that w \in [16, 32] produce dynamic Bayesian networks with a good balance between sparsity, goodness of fit and predictive accuracy.

 The dynamic Bayesian network learned with w = 32 is shown above.
 For reference, that learned with w = 16 is shown below.

-Finally, we choose the Bayesian networks learned with w = 4 as the best compromise between predictive accuracy and sparsity: it has 80 arcs and a predictive accuracy of 0.67 (99.96% of the network learned with w = 1 with only 74.07% of the arcs).
+Finally, we choose the Bayesian network learned with w = 4 as the best compromise between predictive accuracy and sparsity: it has 80 arcs and a predictive accuracy of 0.67 (99.96% of the network learned with w = 1 with only 73.39% of the arcs).

 The strengths of the arcs included in the final Bayesian network are reported below.